 The Dead Beans Parade: A Skeletal Spinoff of the Red Beans Parade

-Just in time for Lundi Gras 2018 (Feb.
-12th), the Red Beans Parade — which celebrates the importance of red beans & rice and carnival — is proudly launching its new offshoot called the Dead Beans Parade in celebration of its 10th anniversary.
-Devin Meyers started the Red Bean Parade in 2008; incorporating elements of a second line and Mardi Gras Indian tribes, it’s a walking parade which takes place – naturally – on a Monday.
+If you enjoy the Red Beans Parade – that legume-loving marching club that celebrates the importance of red beans & rice and carnival every Lundi Gras – then you’ll surely have an appetite for its offshoot, the Dead Beans Parade.
+Devin DeWulf started the Red Bean Parade in 2008, incorporating elements of a second line and Mardi Gras Indian tribes into a walking parade which takes place – naturally – on a Monday.
 Monday has traditionally been the day New Orleanians cook red beans and rice, so Lundi Gras was a natural fit.
 The krewe’s philosophy is simple.
 It’s about meeting and socializing with other creative types while celebrating New Orleans’ quirky culture.
-Members – known as “beaners” – meet on Monday nights to work on their bean-adorned costumes, have a drink, and eat red beans.
+Members meet on Monday nights to work on their bean-adorned costumes, have a drink, and eat red beans.
 The elaborate costumes are a point of pride to the group.
-The first parade consisted of about 20 members, but today it boasts about five times as many.
+The first parade consisted of about 20 members, but today it boasts more than five times as many.

-The fact is, the bean-costume-lovin’ group has always had marchers who costume as skeletons – also known as “Dead Beans” – as well as those whose costumes are tributes to celebrities who’ve died in the preceding year.
-So in order to grow the popular 100-member krewe in a way that keeps things small and intimate, it made sense to create a separate group called the Dead Beans.
-The Dead Beans will second line from the Bayou St. John area, meander through Mid-City, and meet up with the Red Beans Parade in Tremé.
+The Krewe of Red Beans has always had marchers who costume as skeletons – also known as “Dead Beans” – as well as those whose costumes are tributes to celebrities who’ve died in the preceding year.
+So in order to grow the popular krewe in a way that keeps the marches small and intimate, it made sense to create a separate group called the Dead Beans.
+The Dead Beans second line from the Bayou St. John area, meander through Mid-City, and meet up with the Red Beans Parade in Tremé.